nstraub/injectjs/README.md

 > **Note:** As of version 0.3 InjectJS includes a grunt build process to lint, test, merge and minify all the code into a single inject.js file (and an inject.min.js file, of course).
 If you want to tinker about with the different aspects of the library simply clone it and look into the src dir.

 > **Note:** InjectJS depends on Lodash ([https://lodash.com/](https://lodash.com/)).
-You can probably use it with underscore as well, but the framework is developed and test using Lodash, so there are no assurances.
+You can probably use it with underscore as well, but the library is developed and tested using Lodash, so there are no assurances.

 ## Tests